XTRABYTES/XCITE.OLD/README.md

 - Qt (xx version) for iOS --> the mobile version

 __Xcode__, developed by Apple, provides a suite of software development tools, similar to the Qt platform, for coding, testing and creating application.
-While Qt can be used to create macOS and iOS applications, we recomend using Xcode for iOS project builds.
+While Qt can be used to create macOS and iOS applications, we recommend using Xcode for iOS project builds. <br>
 To use Xcode, it is necessary to create a .xcodeproj file to be able to build the iOS XCITE application.
 Qt will generate the file.
 Once it is generated, Xcode can use it to make the iOS build.

+An Apple ID can be used to obtain the Apple Developer account.
+The basic privileges of an Apple Developer account are available for free.
+It will grant access to developer forums, beta updates and the ability to use Xcode to build, deploy and test apps on our own devices.

-To generate the file:
+To generate the .xcodeproj file:

 - Open the xcite.pro in QT
 - Go to Build --> Run qmake